-I am an Associate Professor at the Herman Deleeck centre for Social Policy of the University of Antwerp.
+Welcome.
+I am Professor (Hoogleraar) at the Herman Deleeck Centre for Social Policy (CSB) of the University of Antwerp.
 I am also a Research Fellow at the LSE (CPNSS), U.C.Louvain (CORE), and the department of Economics at KULeuven.

-My research focuses on the measurement of (multidimensional) inequality, poverty, and well-being with a special focus on the incorporation of individual preferences and the role of socio-economic policies.
+My research focuses on the measurement of (multidimensional) inequality, poverty, and well-being with a special focus on the incorporation of individual preferences and the role of socio-economic, well-being and ageing policies.

 Please find here my complete CV (May 2019).

 Bart Capéau, Laurens Cherchye, Koen Decancq, André Decoster, Bram De Rock, François Maniquet, Annemie Nys,

 Guillaume Périlleux, Eve Ramaekers, Zoé Rongé, Erik Schokkaert and Frederic Vermeulen.

 What constitutes a good life?
 For most people, well-being involves more than a high income or material prosperity alone.
 Many non-material aspects, such as health, family life, living environment, job quality and the meaningful use of time are at least as important.
 Together, these factors also influence the degree to which people are satisfied with their lives, and help to determine how happy they feel.

 This book argues that happiness and life satisfaction do not form a good basis for measuring well-being, and proposes an alternative method that not only considers the various aspects of well-being, but also the fact that people have their own views on what is important in life.